sgryjp/pmv/README.md

 FLAGS:
     -n, --dry-run
-            Do not actually move the files, just show what would be done.
+            Does not move files but just shows what would be done

     -h, --help
             Prints help information

     -i, --interactive
-            Prompt before moving an each file.
+            Prompts before moving an each file

     -V, --version
             Prints version information

     -v, --verbose
-            Write verbose message.
+            Writes verbose message

 ARGS: